mduschenes/simulation/README.md

 ```
 to run all model permutations, either in serial, (GNU) parallel, or with interdependent job arrays on an HPC cluster.

-Optimize models with `Optimizer()` classes in `src/optimize.py`, yielding `data.hdf5` files with data attributes and datasets for data at optimization iterations.

 ## Plot
 Plotting and post-processing can be performed, with plot and processing files, and with saving figures to an output directory.

-Any files stored as attribute-list format, i.e) `.hdf5` or `.json` files may be imported and processed within the `pandas` and `matplotlib` API frameworks.
+Any files stored as attribute-iterable format, i.e) `.hdf5` or `.json` files may be imported and processed within the `pandas` and `matplotlib` API frameworks.

 Under `build`, please run
 ```sh